sjbennett123/polarlarp/content/policies/transform.md

 **Lesser Fae Curse**: Remove/Curse of Greed x3 (Neutral Only)This curse causes the recipient to be overcome with greed, they will always claim any treasure for themselves and not be willing to share money or jewelry.
 They will become covetous of others valuables and may plot to steal them if they so choose.

-**	Incant**: "By the hoard of the miser, I curse you to desire all riches" Lesser Fae Curses are intended to force a role-play condition onto a character using the power of the Fae connection via transform.
+​	**Incant**: "By the hoard of the miser, I curse you to desire all riches" Lesser Fae Curses are intended to force a role-play condition onto a character using the power of the Fae connection via transform.

 ## Magical Beasts